 Save your results

-When the tests finish, a summary displays.
+When the tests finish, you see a summary of the results.